sandeepverana/Postgresql/Postgres-practise.md

 (6 rows)
 ```
 **COALESCE**
-This is often useful to substitute a default value for null values when data is retrieved for display.
+This is often useful to substitute a default value for NULL values when data is retrieved for display.
-* The COALESCE function returns the first of its arguments that is not null.
+* The COALESCE function returns the first of its arguments that is NOT NULL.
-* NULL is returned only if all arguments are null.
+* NULL is returned only if all arguments are NULL.
 * The arguments in the coalesce must be of same data type.
 ```sql
 select coalesce(null,null,null,100,20);